Adverbs

 They sometimes have to stay after class.

-At the end is unusual - we usually only put it there when we have forgotten to put it in earlier.
+end is unusual - we usually only put it there when we have forgotten to put it

 Often he waits for her after class.